When creating or editing a WordPress page or post, you can easily embed many different types of media at any time using the WordPress Add Media tool.

 Once you’ve placed your cursor on the line where you want your media to appear, click on the Add Media button to launch the media uploader interface, then select the Insert Media option from the list of actions in the left side of the media uploader window.

-As of WordPress 3.9, you may also drag media directly onto the editor to upload them.
+As of WordPress Version 3.9, you may also drag media directly onto the editor to upload them.

 You can upload or select the media you want to add to your page or post by choosing from either of the following options in the center of the media uploader window: